ZJU-Automated-Reasoning-Group/canary/README.md

-# Canary
+# Lotus

-Canary is a program analysis, verification, and optimization framework.
+Lotus is a program analysis, verification, and optimization framework.
 It provides several toolkits that can be used individually or in combination to perform different tasks.
 The current version of Canary has been tested on x86 Linux and ARM Mac using LLVM-12 and LLVM-14 with Z3-4.11.